Azbesciak/CarLoading/README.md

 # CarLoading
 ## Project target
-The purpose of this project is to optimize the process of loading car with given packages, fitting to the constraints.<br>
+The purpose of this project is to optimize the process of loading the car with given packages, fitting to the constraints.<br>
 Some of the packages can be placed on another, and (or not) another on them.
-Also, there is requirement that packages from previous sections need placed before farther sections.
+Also,packages need to be placed keeping sections order.
-Access to each section cannot be disturbed in straight line by any of preceding sections.<br>
+Access to each section cannot be disturbed in straight line by any of the preceding sections.<br>
 We can specify two types of data: *instance* and *solution*.
 Also, let's assume we have *section* - each starts with the number of rows, and following after data with some scheme.
-Each column is separated with **tabulation**, each row ended with **line separator**.
+Each column is separated with **tabulation**, each row is ended with **line separator**.

 ## Input and output scheme
 Instance input has 3 sections: